 Here are six areas to critical-friend challenge yourself in your approach that are likely have a major impact on your large project relationships and project performance success.

-1. Labour over your business case
+1. Labour over your business case for project performance success

 At this point, it’s important to consider whether all the right stakeholders have been involved in the analysis, and whether you have gained buy-in from all those you need on your side to support the project.
-If you neglect any of these areas, you will open yourself, your project and your organisation up to miscommunication which could lead to increased costs, spiralling timescales and a lack of support from senior stakeholders.
+If you neglect any of these areas, you will open yourself, your project and your organisation up to miscommunication, which could lead to increased costs, spiralling timescales and a lack of support from senior stakeholders.
 In our experience, this could well reduce your project’s chances of success.

 2. Work out what motivates your service provider

-It is increasingly important for clients to understand how best to motivate their outsourced partners to get the most from them.
-Having built a robust and comprehensive business case in step one above, you’ll know exactly what you need from your provider.
-But you will require help getting there.
-Understanding the mindset of the people you will be working with can help you in your negotiations with them, and in gaining their undivided commitment to your goals.
-It may even encourage innovations that could see greater outcomes than those you had envisaged at the outset.
+It is increasingly important for clients to understand how best to motivate their project partners to get the most from them.
+Having built a robust and comprehensive business case in step one above, you’ll know exactly what you need from your supplier.
+Collaborative support will help you get there.
+Understanding the mindset of the people you’ll be working with can help you negotiate with them to gain their (hopefully undivided) commitment to your goals.
+It also usually encourages innovations that will see greater outcomes than those you had envisaged at the outset.

 3. Properly utilise service provider expertise

-Doing so may throw up new ways of working that had not previously been considered.
-A bond is formed thanks to the duty of care the advising organisation must take to not only develop the best solutions, but to warn against any issues.
-This is an opportunity to start a collaborative relationship in the right way by agreeing mutually beneficial approaches that can be built into your agreement.
+The due diligence exercises undertaken by suppliers, providing these are structured in the right way, often identify new ways of working that had not previously been considered practical.
+A bond is formed thanks to the duty of care the advising organisation must take to not only develop the best solutions, but to warn against any material issues or impacts on the organisation or outcomes from the project.